Nonintersecting Brownian motions on the unit circle: Introduction

 which satisfies

 where $\Ai(s)$ is the Airy function.
-Let $q(s)$ be this particular solution to PII, and consider the $2 \times 2$ matrix-valued solutions to the differential equation
+Let $q(s)$ be this particular solution to PII, and consider the $2 \times2$ matrix-valued solutions to the differential equation

-This $2 \times 2$ system was originally studied by Flaschka and Newell \cite{Flaschka-Newell80}.
-The differential equation \eqref{cr4}, together with another one given in \eqref{equiv2}, form a Lax pair for the PII equation, \ie, the compatibility of the two differential equations implies that $q(s)$ solves PII.
+This $2 \times2$ system was originally studied by \citet {Flaschka-Newell80}.
+The differential equation \eqref{cr4}, together with another one given in \eqref{equiv2}, form a Lax pair for the PII equation, that is, the compatibility of the two differential equations implies that $q(s)$ solves PII.
 We will consider the particular solution to \eqref{cr4} which satisfies

-The asymptotics \eqref{cr5} extend into the sectors $-\pi/3< \arg \z < \pi/3$, and $2\pi/3 < \arg \z < 4\pi/3$.
-Here we note that the uniqueness of the boundary value problem \eqref{cr4} and \eqref{cr5} implies
+The asymptotics \eqref{cr5} extend into the sectors $-\pi/3< \arg \zeta< \pi/3$, and $2\pi/3 < \arg\zeta< 4\pi/3$.
+Here, we note that the uniqueness of the boundary value problem~\eqref{cr4} and \eqref{cr5} implies